Azure/azure-powershell/src/StorageSync/StorageSync/help/Set-AzStorageSyncServiceIdentity.md

 # Set-AzStorageSyncServiceIdentity

 ## SYNOPSIS
-This command helps to migrate storage sync servicein a resource group to start using managed identity
+This command helps to migrate storage sync service in a resource group to start using managed identity.

 ## SYNTAX